duyatran/Japa/README.md

   Possible solution: Best practice would be to use enum type, but I think a class of constants (used with static import to be able to call CONSTANT and not PConstants.CONSTANT) would work as well.

+  Updates:
+  - A public final class is created to hold constants (with a private constructor).

 2. Color:
   - In Processing, methods that take in a color parameter have six different signatures, [for example]:
     * background(int rgb)